BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 ![](../media/rules_manual/image412.jpeg)

 To get the best feel of the scenes from the film, Jay has chosen to have the three main leaders of the armies in his force: Bard, Dain and Thranduil.
 All of these Heroes are Heroes of Legend, which means that they could all be selected as the force's leader.
-All three Heroes would excel in this role but Jay has chosen to make Bard the leader â€” although this may be more to do with the fact that Bard is his favourite character than anything else!
+All three Heroes would excel in this role but Jay has chosen to make Bard the leader — although this may be more to do with the fact that Bard is his favourite character than anything else!

-As Bard, Dain and Thranduil are all Heroes of Legend, they can all lead warbands of 18 Warriors, and Jay has made the most of this by packing each Hero's warband with the maximum number of models to bring his force up to a rather large 57-model total â€” perfect for fighting large battles against a horde of Gundabad Orcs and their monstrous allies.
+As Bard, Dain and Thranduil are all Heroes of Legend, they can all lead warbands of 18 Warriors, and Jay has made the most of this by packing each Hero's warband with the maximum number of models to bring his force up to a rather large 57-model total — perfect for fighting large battles against a horde of Gundabad Orcs and their monstrous allies.

 SURVIVORS OF LAKE-TOWN

-Jay already has quite a large collection of Lake-town models, both from the Army of Lake-town and the Survivors of Lake-town, and he is planning on adding even more to them â€” next up will be yet more Lake-town Militia as well as Bain, Sigrid & Tilda.
+Jay already has quite a large collection of Lake-town models, both from the Army of Lake-town and the Survivors of Lake-town, and he is planning on adding even more to them — next up will be yet more Lake-town Militia as well as Bain, Sigrid & Tilda.

 ![](../media/rules_manual/image413.jpeg)